stefanarseneau/stefanarseneau.github.io/_posts/2024-12-25-rabbit-muscles.md

 title:  "Rabbit Muscles, Stochastic Parrots, and Learning"
 ---

+<ins>*Subtitle:*</ins> Ignorant astronomer mindlessly muses on machine learning that he does not understand and biophysics which he understands even less.

 Shamelessly stolen from [Stochastic Thermodynamics: An Introduction](https://press.princeton.edu/books/hardcover/9780691201771/stochastic-thermodynamics) by Luca Peliti and Simone Pigolotti.

 <p>